-Open access is a type of unrestricted access to scholarly publications that is online, free of charge to everyone and free of most copyright and licensing restrictions.
+Open access, also known as public access, is a type of unrestricted access to scholarly publications that is online, free of charge to everyone and free of most copyright and licensing restrictions.
 Open access publications and policies have seen substantial growth amongst institutions, publishers and funders in recent years.

 By making their work available via open access, authors allow the widest possible audience to read and use it.
 Without open access, this work would otherwise be available only to those who could afford costly journal subscriptions.